 Nerve root blocks offer fibromyalgia pain relief through an injection of a small amount of both a steroid and a numbing medication.
 The injection is placed into the spinal nerve that exits out of your spinal cord.

-If conservative methods of physical therapy, stress reduction, and over-the-counter medications fail to ease your fibromyalgia pain, call or make an appointment online today at The Nexus Pain Center in Columbus, Georgia.
+If conservative methods of physical therapy, stress reduction, and over-the-counter medications fail to ease your fibromyalgia pain, call or make an appointment online at The Nexus Pain Center location in Columbus or LaGrange, Georgia, today.